resbaz/nectar-cloud-lessons/Lessons/Lesson_III/Lesson_III.md

 OSX users can do a Spotlight Search for 'terminal'.

-Putty users simply click on the Putty icon.
+PuTTY users simply click on the PuTTY icon.

 -- *Slide End* --